 The Premier's Reading Challenge is an annual statewide event for children and students up to Year 9 for early childhood centres; state, Catholic and independent schools and home-educated students.

 The Premier's Reading Challenge is not a competition but a way to encourage students to develop a love of reading for life.
-Through the challenge students are given an opportunity to further develop their appreciation of the English language and are encouraged to explore and enjoy a wide range of literary texts.
+Through the challenge children and students are given an opportunity to develop their appreciation of the English language and are encouraged to explore and enjoy a wide range of literary texts.

 For a student to successfully complete the Premier's Reading Challenge they must read or experience the number of books indicated in the table below.
 Experiencing a book can include classroom or at home activities such as shared reading, listening and reading along with a book, or being read to.

 |Year level||Number of books|

-|Prep to Year 2||Read or experience* 20 books|
+|Prep - Year 2||Read or experience 20 books|

-|Years 3 and 4||20 books|
+|Years 3 - 4||20 books|

-|Years 5 to 7||15 books|
+|Years 5 - 9||15 books|

-The requirement for Year 5 through to Year 7 students to read 15 books rather than 20 books acknowledges that older students are likely to select longer, more complex books that may take them longer to read.
+The requirement for Year 5 through to Year 9 students to read 15 books rather than 20 books acknowledges that older students are likely to select longer, more complex books that may take them longer to read.

-This page was last reviewed on 26 Sep 2014 at 03:21PM
+This page was last reviewed on 06 Mar 2015